danielegiardiello/ClusterSurvPred/01_casestudy_md.md

 ### **Import data**

-Insem data can be imported using the `parfm` R package.
-We also saved insem data in our repository in the .rds format.
+We also saved data in our repository in the .rds format.

 ``` r
 # Import from the repository